-Based on the submitted CIL form, which provides an indication, subject to formal determination, that the proposal, which is stated as delivering 1346 sqm of CIL liable floorspace, is likely to deliver circa £40,380 in CIL payments.
+Not applicable for listed building consent works.
+For information, based on the submitted CIL form as part of the accompanying planning application, which provides an indication, subject to formal determination, that the proposal, which is stated as delivering 1346 sqm of CIL liable floorspace, is likely to deliver circa £40,380 in CIL payments.